cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ---

 ## Setting up the XR Stack
-Surface-level summary of setting up the WiVRn Server (headless) with xrizer and WayVR.
+Surface-level summary of setting up the WiVRn Server with xrizer and WayVR.

 ---